Variants of a theorem of Macbeath in finite dimensional normed spaces: Introduction

 In the paper, for any $B \in \Kdo$, we denote by $I(B)$ and $C(B)$ a maximum volume cross-polytope inscribed in $B$, and a minimum volume parallelotope circumscribed about $B$, respectively.
 Furthermore, for any $n \geq d+1$, by $Q_n(B)$ we denote a maximum volume convex polytope in $B$ with at most $n$ vertices.

 \begin{remark} For any $d \geq2$, $n \geq d+1$ and $B \in \Kdo$, we have

 \end{remark}

 The remaining part of the paper is structured as follows.
+In Section~\ref{sec:Radon} we give a brief introduction to Radon curves and equiframed curves, which we often use in our investigation.
 In Section~\ref{sec:Busemann} we present our results about the Busemann volumes of inscribed polytopes.
 In Sections~\ref{sec:HT}-\ref{sec:Grmstar} we investigate the Holmes-Thompson volume, Gromov's mass and Gromov's mass$^*$ of inscribed polytopes, respectively.
 Finally, in Section~\ref{sec:rem} we collect our additional remarks and open questions.